mohmed-ahmed-01097/Model-Based-Development/README.md

 ## Folder Structure

 - `/projects`: Contains subdirectories for each individual project.
-  - `/project1`: Details about Project 1.
+  - `/project1`: Simple Robotics Simulation application.
   - `/project2`: Details about Project 2.
 - `/docs`: Additional documentation related to the projects or MBD concepts.
 - `/scripts`: Any scripts or tools used in the development process.